pingcap/docs-cn/troubleshoot-data-inconsistency-errors.md

 This error indicates that `index-values` are null and `record-values` are not null, meaning that there is no corresponding index for the row.

-## Reasons and solutions
+## Solutions

-When a data consistency error occurs, the reasons can be as follows:

-- The data and indexes in the existing data are consistent and the current version of TiDB has a bug.
-If an ongoing transaction is about to write inconsistent data, TiDB aborts the transaction.
-- The data and indexes in the existing data are inconsistent.
-The inconsistent data could be from a dangerous operation performed by mistake in the past or caused by a TiDB bug.
-- The data and indexes are consistent but the detection algorithm has a bug that causes errors by mistake.

-If you receive a data inconsistency error, contact PingCAP technical support for troubleshooting immediately instead of dealing with the error by yourself.
-If PingCAP technical support confirms that the error is reported by mistake, or your application needs to skip such errors urgently, you can use the following methods to bypass the check.
+If you encounter a data inconsistency error, contact PingCAP technical support for troubleshooting immediately instead of dealing with the error by yourself.
+If your application needs to skip such errors urgently, you can use the following methods to bypass the check.

-### Disable error check

-For the following errors reported in transaction execution, you can bypass the corresponding check:

-- To bypass the check of errors 8138, 8139, and 8140, configure `set @@tidb_enable_mutation_checker=0`.
-- To bypass the check of error 8141, configure `set @@tidb_txn_assertion_level=OFF`.

-For other errors reported in transaction execution and all errors reported during the execution of the `ADMIN CHECK [TABLE|INDEX]` statement, you cannot bypass the corresponding check, because the data inconsistency has already occurred.

 ### Rewrite SQL

-Disabling `tidb_enable_mutation_checker` and `tidb_txn_assertion_level` mentioned in the previous section bypasses the corresponding check of all SQL statements.
-If an inconsistency error is misreported for a particular SQL statement, you can try bypassing the error by rewriting the SQL statement to another equivalent form using different execution operators.
+If the data inconsistency error occurs in a particular SQL statement only, you can bypass this error by rewriting the SQL statement to another equivalent form using different execution operators.

+### Disable error checks

+For the following errors reported in transaction execution, you can bypass the corresponding checks:

+- To bypass the checks of errors 8138, 8139, and 8140, configure `set @@tidb_enable_mutation_checker=0`.
+- To bypass the checks of error 8141, configure `set @@tidb_txn_assertion_level=OFF`.

+> **Note:**
+>
+> Disabling `tidb_enable_mutation_checker` and `tidb_txn_assertion_level` will bypass the corresponding checks of all SQL statements.

+For other errors reported in transaction execution and all errors reported during the execution of the `ADMIN CHECK [TABLE|INDEX]` statement, you cannot bypass the corresponding check, because the data is already inconsistent.